hannafolsz/hannafolsz.github.io/_pages/research.md

 ## Working Papers
 ------

-1. Economic Retaliation and the Decline of Opposition Quality. _Job market paper_.
+1. Economic Retaliation and the Decline of Opposition Quality.
+- Best Paper Award, APSA European Politics \& Society Section (2026)
+- Honorable Mention for Sage Best Paper Award, APSA Comparative Politics Section (2026)
+- Honorable Mention for Best Paper Award, APSA Democracy \& Autocracy Section (2026)
+- John Sullivan Award for best paper by a graduate student, APSA Elections, Public Opinion, and Voting Behavior Section (2026)

 2. From Anti-Authoritarian Resistance to Democratic Resilience: Legacies of Solidarity in Poland’s Backsliding Era.
-With [Monika Nalepa (University of Chicago)](https://https://www.monikanalepa.com/). _Revise & Resubmit at the Journal of Politics_.
+With [Monika Nalepa (University of Chicago)](https://https://www.monikanalepa.com/). _Revised & Resubmitted at the Journal of Politics_.

+3. Media Capture and Opposition Delegitimization in Democratic Decline.

-3. How Should Mainstream Parties Campaign Against Undemocratic Leaders?
+4. How Should Mainstream Parties Campaign Against Undemocratic Leaders?

-4. Local Government as Shelter for the Opposition: Evidence from Hungary and Poland.
+5. Local Government as Shelter for the Opposition: Evidence from Hungary and Poland.
 With [Anna Grzymala-Busse (Stanford University)](https://amgbusse.stanford.edu).

-5. Democratic Restoration and Its Tradeoffs: Evidence from Five Cases of Democratic Backsliding.
+6. Democratic Restoration and Its Tradeoffs: Evidence from Five Cases of Democratic Backsliding.
 With [Frances Cayton (Cornell University)](https://www.francescayton.com/).

 ## Publications
 ------